muratk3n/thirdwave/en/tweets/2019/week37.md

 So an artificially created fear of gov is used as a glue between two faction of Reps.
-A side-effect could lead to the gun issue, bcz "fear gov, buy guns", "fear gov, oppose backgr checks, licensing bcz gov is gonna git you".
+A side-effect could lead to the gun issue, bcz "fear gov, buy guns", "fear gov, oppose backgr checks, licensing bcz gov's gonna git you".

 Centrist Dems are culprit \#1 for cuckoo Reps, item above could be